Luis Arraez Preview, Player Props: Marlins vs. Rays

-The Miami Marlins, including Luis Arraez (.231 slugging percentage in past 10 games, including no homers), battle starting pitcher Aaron Civale and the Tampa Bay Rays at LoanDepot park, Tuesday at 6:40 PM ET.
+The Miami Marlins, including Luis Arraez (.211 batting average in his past 10 games), take on starting pitcher Zach Eflin and the Tampa Bay Rays at LoanDepot park, Wednesday at 6:40 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Nationals.
+In his previous game he had a one-hit showing (1-for-4) against the Rays.

 Luis Arraez Game Info & Props vs. the Rays